snooppr/snoop/README.en.md

 # Enable Snoop plugins:
 $ snoop --module y #Running from release

-# 'ctrl-c/z' — interrupt the search #it is not recommended to interrupt the search in this way in the 'SNOOPnina' mode.
+# 'ctrl-c', 'ctrl-\' — interrupt the search #it is not recommended to interrupt the search in this way in the 'SNOOPnina' mode.
 $ kill $(ps aux | grep python/snoop | awk '{print $2}') #fix' for unloading RAM during interrupts.
 ```
 The found accounts will be stored in ~/snoop/results/*/username.{txt.csv.html}.